brunch/brunch-guide/content/en/chapter04-starting-from-scratch.md

 └── index.html
 ```

 The files from `assets/` are there alright (hence the `index.html`), and the concatenations too, along with their sourcemaps.
-Let's have a look at `app.css`:
+Let’s have a look at `app.css`:

 ```css
 /* line 4, stdin */